ArtinTopojani/teamtoss/README.md

 ## 🤫 Hidden Feature

-The hidden feature in theTerms & Conditions ensures that **two specified players** are always placed on the same team, even though the output appears fully random.
+The hidden feature in the Terms & Conditions ensures that **two specified players** are always placed on the same team, even though the output appears fully random.

 Enjoy! 🎉